A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 Your agent is probably talking to itself.

 Not because it's sentient.
-But because it has no way to actually collaborate with other agents.
+But because it has no standard way to collaborate with other agents.
 Different vendors, different frameworks, different servers — it's a Tower of Babel situation.
 And it's blocking enterprise AI at scale.

 The A2A (Agent-to-Agent) Protocol launched one year ago to fix exactly this.
 And according to fresh data released April 9, 2026, it's working.